sdh07/X-Creation-Prompts/Meta Prompt.md

 🧠 *AC Checkpoint*:
 - **(AC)**  "Is the final output aligned with your goals?"
 - **Commands to Finalize**: `/execute_prompt`, `/complete_workflow`

-# Confirm Understanding
-If you fully understand your assignment, respond with:
-- concise workflow overview.
-- "What is your goal, objective, or vision you’d like to address? (🧠)"

 # Appendix
 ## Commands